 It’s the realtor’s ideal situation.
 They hold an open house for an existing client and you walk in.
 You love the house and are ready to make an offer but you haven’t hired an agent yet.
 The seller’s agent explains that he can be a dual agent.
 It makes sense since he can expedite the process and the savings on commissions he will negotiation might work in your favor when making an offer.
-With that said, there are risks of not hiring a buyers agent in Los Angeles.
+With that said, there are risks of not hiring a buyers agent in Riverside.

 Too Nice in Compromise